huned/nodejs-recent-tweets/README.md

 Main repo: [https://github.com/huned/nodejs-recent-tweets](https://github.com/huned/nodejs-recent-tweets)

 A function and command line utility to get recent tweets for a specific user.
+Also extracts useful information: text, timestamp, and all links.

 Why use it?

 * it's just one simple function
 * includes a command line tool for unix composability
 * anonymous: no API credentials needed (uses headless puppeteer)
+* returns a JSON object with html, text, links, and timestamp

 ## Installation